N-HEDGER/MRI_module/Nipype/readme.md

 ### The learning curve

-Another issue associated with this, is the substantial learning curve involved.
+Another issue associated with all this is the substantial learning curve involved.

 Each of these software packages have their own quirks, parameters and usages that require extensive time and interaction to learn.

 For instance, someone that wanted to use both SPM and FSL would have to learn both MATLAB and UNIX programming, which is a non-trivial task.
+In the context of a PhD for instance, this could take up a substantial chunk of your time.

 Perhaps because of this, researchers tend to remain ‘loyal’ to a particular software package, to avoid investing the time involved in learning how to use more than one.

 This is bad practice, because some software packages are proven to be better at some aspects of pre-processing than others.

-For instance, unbiased tests have shown that ANTs is found to be far superior to FSL at normalization, but many people would be reluctant to learn ANTS for one task if they already know FSL.
+For instance, unbiased tests have shown that ANTs is found to be far superior to FSL at normalization, but many people would be reluctant to learn ANTS for just one task if they have already invested their time in learning FSL.

 ### Lack of transparency